 Commission for Hydrology

-The Commission for Hydrology (CHy) shapes the water related activities of the WMO and addresses issues related to the basic hydrological observation network, water resources assessment, flood forecasting and management, adaptability to climate variability and change and promotes exchange of technology and capacity building.
-In particular the outcomes of its deliberations provide guidance to WMO Member countries and WMO Secretariat for the implementation of the Hydrology and Water Resources Programme of WMO.
+The Commission for Hydrology (CHy) addresses basic hydrological observation networks, water resources assessment, flood forecasting and warning, flood and drought management and adaptability to climate variability and change and promotes the exchange of technology and capacity building.